urcity-dev/docs-ur-city/index.md

 ## What is UR.CITY?

-UR.CITY is a prototype virtual city platform
+UR.CITY is a prototype virtual city platform built on top of the [CityOS Framework].

+[CityOS Framework]: https://cityos.dev "The Operating System for Digital/Virtual Cities"